robchamberspfc/data-standards/README.md

 Site is hosted on Netlify at: https://housing-data-standards.netlify.app/

-On update to main, the site will regenerate the HTML from markdown and deploy the update to netlify.
+On update to main, the site will regenerate the pages and navigation from the [pages.json](helpers/new-pages.json) file and HTML from markdown and deploy the update to netlify.

 ## Helpers